 - Chain Mail Check Hoax & scam resource

 - Dataholics: the IT addiction IT-related, but not necessarily security.
-Letting my hair down a bit.
+Letting his hair down a bit.

 - Mac Virus Articles on Apple- and Android-related security issues.

-- Small Blue-Green World Basically, me with my business/consultancy hat on.
+- Small Blue-Green World Basically, Harley with his business/consultancy hat on.

-- The Geek Peninsula Where most of my conference papers are kept, plus info on my books and so forth.
+- The Geek Peninsula Where most of his conference papers are kept, plus info on his books and so forth.